zinzloun/gitlabCI/README.md

 - build: builds and run extremely-vulnerable-flask-app using a Docker container
 - dast: Perform DAST analysis using OWASP Zap against extremely-vulnerable-flask-app
 - cleanup: clean up docker artifacts
+To run the pipe copy from this repository to root of the Gitlab project the <b>sonar.properties</b> file, change the properties values according to your SonarCloud project configuration, then copy the <b>.gitlab-ci.yml</b> configuration.
+The pipe will start.